BroderickHigby/Influencer-tracking/README.md

 ## A brief history of Sapie Space

-Jack Treseler is my colleague and the co-founder of Sapie Space.
-As an employee at Square, he found it difficult to make connections with influencers, see how influential they actually are, as well as if they were a good fit for the company.
+Jack Treseler and Brody are the co-founders of Sapie Space.
+Brody was working at Google and Jack was an employee at Square.
+Jack came up with the idea when  he found it difficult to make connections with influencers, see how influential they actually are, as well as if they were a good fit for the company.
 Jack and Brody have been working to make Sapie Space a reaity since April 2017.

-## Where we stand

-Currently, we have influencer data manually searched through AWS ElasticSearch.
-Our next big step is to create the web crawler.

-1. Connect the front-end to our ElasticSearch interface.

-2. Connect Stripe.
-The payment platform

-3. Develop the Web Crawler.

 ### New development line

-A decoupled front-end started being developed and can be found under `sapie-fe`.
-The idea is to merge it with a REST API back-end under `sapie-be`.
+A decoupled front-end started being developed and can be found under `frontend`.
+The idea is to merge it with a REST API back-end under `backend`.
 We have also a docker compose environment defined that should ease daily development and deployment.

 ## Future Updates

-*January 15, 2018 Beta-Version:* A website with a search engine that connects to ElasticSearch and allows the user's (businesses) to find targeted influencers.

-*Second Iteration:* Integrate IBM Watson to show on an indivdual's page for the search results
+- Integrate each social media platform and use Youtube as an anchorpoint
+- Create a stepladder of social influencer

 ## Other Business-Development References